hsafra/terraform-provider-aerospike/docs/resources/role.md

 Optional:

 - `namespace` (String) Namespace.
-Optional - if empty the privilege will apply to all namespaces
+Optional - if nulll the privilege will apply to all namespaces. must not be an empty string
 - `set` (String) Set.
-Optional - if empty the privilege will apply to all sets.
-Must be used with namespace
+Optional - if null the privilege will apply to all sets.
+Must be used with namespace.
+Must not be an emptry string